dangerouscatparty/2d/witch-cat/patch/README.md

 The final `png` used is `png/3cat-hart-se-outline.png`.

 The `GIMP` file is provided in `gimp/3cat-hart.xcf`.
-My computer crasehd while playing with the source file so the original `xcf` was lost.
+My computer crashed while playing with the source file so the original `xcf` was lost.
 The intermediate `png`s were saved and that's what's present in the `xcf` file.